silizium/utf4/README.md

 # utf4
-Implementation of my weekend project, a 4-bit based UTF8 encoder (in Lua, but other languages might follow)
+Implementation of my weekend project, a 4-bit based Unicode encoder (in Lua, but other languages might follow)

 ## WTF why?
 Dafaq?